-HOW TO USE EPINEPHRINE INJECTION (AUTHORIZED GENERIC OF EPIPEN®), USP AUTO-INJECTOR, MYLAN
+HOW TO USE EPIPEN® AND EPIPEN JR® (EPINEPHRINE) AUTO-INJECTOR AND EPINEPHRINE INJECTION (AUTHORIZED GENERIC OF EPIPEN®), USP AUTO-INJECTOR, MYLAN AUTO-INJECTOR, MYLAN

-- 1. Remove the epinephrine auto-injector from the clear carrier tube. - 2.
+- 1. Remove the EpiPen® or EpiPen Jr® Auto-Injector from the clear carrier tube. - 2.
 Grasp the auto-injector in your fist with the orange tip (needle end) pointing downward. - 3.
 With your other hand, remove the blue safety release by pulling straight up. - 4.
 Swing and push the auto-injector firmly into the middle of the outer thigh until it 'clicks'. - 5.
 Hold firmly in place for 3 seconds (count slowly 1, 2, 3). - 6.
 Remove and massage the injection area for 10 seconds. - 7.
 Call 911 and get emergency medical help right away.